Guidelines for the Use of Antiretroviral Agents in Pediatric HIV Infection

-The overall benefits of viral suppression and improved immune function as a result of effective antiretroviral therapy (ART) far outweigh the risks associated with the adverse effects (AEs) of some antiretroviral (ARV) drugs.
-However, AEs have been reported with the use of all ARV drugs and—in the mid-1990s when combination ART was introduced—were among the most common reasons for switching or discontinuing therapy and for medication nonadherence (see Adult ARV Guidelines).1
+Effective antiretroviral therapy (ART) results in viral suppression and improved immune function.
+These benefits far outweigh the risks associated with the adverse effects (AEs) of some antiretroviral (ARV) drugs.
+However, AEs have been reported with the use of all ARV drugs.
+Currently recommended ARV regimens are associated with fewer serious and intolerable AEs than regimens used in the past.
+In the mid-1990s when combination ART was introduced, AEs were among the most common reasons for switching or discontinuing therapy and for medication nonadherence (see Adverse Effects of Antiretroviral Agents in the Adult and Adolescent Antiretroviral Guidelines).1 In recent clinical trials with newer ARV drugs, however, <10% of ARV-treated patients had treatment-limiting AEs.2-9

-Fortunately, currently recommended ARV regimens are associated with fewer serious and intolerable AEs than regimens used in the past.
-Generally, less than 10% of ART-naive patients enrolled in randomized trials have treatment-limiting AEs.2-12 Some longer-term complications of ART (e.g., bone or renal toxicity, dyslipidemia, or accelerated cardiovascular disease) may be underestimated because most clinical trials enroll a select group of patients based on highly specific inclusion criteria and the duration of participant follow-up is relatively short.
-To achieve sustained viral suppression over a child’s lifetime, both short-term and long-term ART toxicities must be anticipated.
-The clinician must consider potential AEs and issues with medication palatability when selecting an ARV regimen, as well as the individual child’s comorbidities, concomitant medications, and prior history of drug intolerance or viral resistance.
+The incidence of some longer-term complications of ART (e.g., bone or renal toxicity, dyslipidemia, accelerated cardiovascular disease) may be underestimated, because most clinical trials enroll a select group of patients based on highly specific inclusion criteria and the duration of participant follow-up is relatively short.2,4,5,10-13 Unexpected AEs may emerge with additional clinical experience with newer ARV drugs.
+The prevalence and the relationship of these AEs to newer ARV drugs can be unclear (e.g., weight gain with the use of integrase strand transfer inhibitors [INSTIs]; see Table 15h).14,15 To achieve sustained viral suppression throughout a child’s lifetime, both short-term and long-term ART toxicities must be anticipated.
+The clinician must consider potential AEs and issues with medication palatability when selecting an ARV regimen, as well as the individual child’s comorbidities, concomitant medications, and history of drug intolerance or viral resistance.

-The most common acute and chronic AEs associated with ARV drugs or drug classes are presented in the Management of Medication Toxicity or Intolerance tables.
-The tables include information on common causative drugs, estimated frequency of occurrence, timing of symptoms, risk factors, potential preventive measures, and suggested clinical management strategies and provide selected references regarding these toxicities in pediatric patients.
+The most common acute and chronic AEs that are associated with currently recommended ARV drugs or drug classes are presented in the Management of Medication Toxicity or Intolerance tables.
+The tables include information on common causative drugs, estimated frequency of occurrence, timing of symptoms, risk factors, potential preventive measures, and suggested clinical management strategies.
+The tables also include selected references that provide further information about these toxicities in pediatric patients.

 ART-associated AEs can range from acute and potentially life-threatening to chronic and insidious.
-Serious life-threatening events (e.g., hypersensitivity reaction due to abacavir, symptomatic hepatotoxicity, or severe cutaneous reactions) require the immediate discontinuation of all ARV drugs and reinitiation of an alternative regimen without overlapping toxicity.
-Toxicities that are not life-threatening (e.g., urolithiasis with atazanavir, renal tubulopathy with tenofovir disoproxil fumarate) can usually be managed by substituting another ARV agent for the presumed causative agent without interrupting ART.
-Other, chronic, non–life-threatening AEs (e.g., dyslipidemia) can be addressed either by switching the potentially causative agent for another agent or by managing the AE with additional pharmacological or nonpharmacological interventions.
+Serious life-threatening events (e.g., a hypersensitivity reaction [HSR] to ABC, symptomatic hepatotoxicity, severe cutaneous reactions) require the immediate discontinuation of all ARV drugs and re-initiation of an alternative regimen without overlapping toxicity.
+Toxicities that are not life threatening (e.g., urolithiasis caused by atazanavir, renal tubulopathy caused by tenofovir disoproxil fumarate) can usually be managed by substituting another ARV agent for the presumed causative agent without interrupting ART.
+Other chronic, non–life-threatening AEs (e.g., dyslipidemia) can be addressed either by switching the suspected causative agent for another agent or by managing the AE with additional pharmacological or nonpharmacological interventions.

-When therapy is changed because of toxicity or intolerance in a patient with virologic suppression, agents with different toxicity and side-effect profiles should be chosen, when possible.23-27 Clinicians should have comprehensive knowledge of the toxicity profile of each agent before selecting a new regimen.
-In the event of drug intolerance, changing a single drug in a multidrug regimen is permissible for patients whose viral loads are undetectable.
-However, substitution of a single active agent for a single drug in a failing multidrug regimen (e.g., a patient with virologic failure) is generally not recommended because of concern for development of resistance (see Recognizing and Managing Antiretroviral Treatment Failure in Management of Children Receiving Antiretroviral Therapy).
+When an ARV regimen is changed because of toxicity or intolerance in a patient with virologic suppression, agents with different toxicity and side-effect profiles should be chosen when possible.27-30 Clinicians should have comprehensive knowledge of the toxicity profile of each agent before selecting a new regimen.
+In the event of drug intolerance, changing a single drug in a multidrug regimen is only permissible for patients whose viral loads are undetectable.

-In general, dose-reduction is not a recommended strategy for the management of toxicity due to concern for decreased virologic efficacy with inadequate ARV drug levels.
-Although TDM is not routinely recommended, it may be used in the management of a child with mild or moderate toxicity if the toxicity is thought to be the result of a drug concentration exceeding the normal therapeutic range28,29 (see Role of Therapeutic Drug Monitoring).
-An expert in the management of pediatric HIV infection should be consulted when considering dose reduction based on the results of TDM.
-Dose-reduction after TDM has the most data for efavirenz, where increased CNS toxicity has clearly been associated with higher drug levels. (see Efavirenz in Appendix A: Pediatric Antiretroviral Drug Information)
+In general, dose reduction is not a recommended strategy for toxicity management, as inadequate ARV drug levels may lead to decreased virologic efficacy.
+Therapeutic drug monitoring (TDM) is not routinely recommended; however, it may be used in cases where mild or moderate toxicity is thought to be the result of a drug concentration exceeding the normal therapeutic range.31,32 An expert in the management of pediatric HIV should be consulted when dose reduction is being considered based on the results of TDM.
+Dose reduction after TDM has been studied most extensively with EFV, since increased CNS toxicity has clearly been associated with higher levels of EFV (see the Efavirenz section in Appendix A: Pediatric Antiretroviral Drug Information).

 To summarize, management strategies for drug intolerance include: